SDavey149/SociableTesting/README.md

 Mocking means you only have to worry about the immediate set of dependencies rather than all of the layers.

+## Installation

+This package can be installed via Nuget: https://www.nuget.org/packages/SociableTesting.Autofac/

 ## Usage

 With this package sociable unit tests can be setup without having to worry about initialising any of the dependencies.
 Instead,